Skin Cancer Clinic Adelaide, SA

 - Colour.
 Multiple colours on a mole are a warning sign.
 General moles are usually brown, but one that’s developed into a skin cancer may have different shades of tan, brown or black.

 - Evolving.
-Any change in size, shape, color, or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign.
+Any change in size, shape, colour, or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign.

 Types of skin cancer